The below information is a small snippet out of our Maintenance and Instruction manual.

 - Every 6 to 8 months clean the bed off and sand down and spray with Halfords clear car lacquer.

 Please note this is not a conclusive list of do’s and don’ts but merely a guide to assist you in keeping you press in a good condition.
 Should you need any information or assistance please contact us.
-We run many workshops throughout the year at our beautiful print Gallery in Ironbridge for both beginner and advanced printers for dates and further information please contact us.
+We run many workshops throughout the year at our beautiful print workshops and Gallery in Ironbridge for both beginner and advanced printers for dates and further information please contact us.